 This dill rice is the perfect side dish for almost any meat dish out there as it has a beautiful herb flavor that would perfectly compliment chicken, lamb, beef and even fish.
-There really is no limit to what you can or can’t serve with this Persian dill rice, but here are my favorites:
+There really is no limit to what you can or can't serve with this dish, but here are my favorites:

 - Persian Chicken with Saffron